 What does the thing actually need to do, and who does it serve?
 There’s more to it than that, but that’s the basic operating syntax.

 In Part 2, we’ll talk about how to actually write them and how to collect requirements for good stories.
-Stay tuned.
+It’ll be fun.

 Editor’s Note: This series was originally drafted by Jon Arnold, but was not published until after he left Centresource for his next adventure as Product Manager at Taonii.
 You can find Jon on Twitter @jonarnold.